The Panic Attacks Course

 The amount of support you receive will depend on the way you choose to do this course.

-If your clinician – doctor or psychologist – prescribes it, they will have access to the course and your well-being scores, so you can check-in with them about your progress and how you feel.
+If your clinician – doctor, psychologist or other mental health professional – prescribes it, they will have access to the course and your well-being scores, so you can check-in with them about your progress and how you feel.

 If you do the course as ‘self-help’, there is no clinical support available because the course is completely automated, although you can contact us for any technical difficulties.
 However, provided you complete all six lessons, the results will be as good as with supervision.